GautamGupta/bb-legacy-plugins/private-forums/trunk/readme.txt

-The administrator can choose how the forum handles the private forums. the forums can either be completely hidden or shown with a text prefix like ‘private’. the prefix is customizable through the options.
+The administrator can choose how the forum handles the private forums. the forums can either be completely hidden or shown with a text prefix like &quot;private&quot;. the prefix is customizable through the options.

 The admin menu can accessed by keymaster from
 <br/><strong>Admin > User > Forum Moderators</strong>